timspeedle/timspeedle-modpack-gameplay-altering/README.md

 The following mods are included as optional dependencies.
 I do enjoy the gameplay changes that they offer, but they are relatively drastic changes, and so sometimes I won't use them.
 Personally, it depends on the mechanics introduced by the other modpacks in the playthrough.

 * [Factorissimo 2 - notnotmelon fork](https://mods.factorio.com/mod/factorissimo-2-notnotmelon)
+* [Power Armor MK3](https://mods.factorio.com/mod/Power%20Armor%20MK3) - [Krastorio 2](https://mods.factorio.com/mod/Krastorio2) is marked as not compatible with this mod, so this is optional
 * [Transport Drones](https://mods.factorio.com/mod/Transport_Drones)